Efficient realization of quantum algorithms with qudits: Quantum computing with qudits

-where ${\rm image}(\phi)$ is the set of all possible outputs of $\phi$.
-The consistency condition~\eqref{eq:consistency} guarantees that only $y\in {\rm image}(\phi)$ can appear as measurements results of the qudit-circuit, and the obtained bit strings $(\phi^{-1}(y^{(1)}),\ldots,\phi^{-1}(y^{(N)}))$ are indistinguishable from ones obtained with a qubit-based processor.
-Below we consider all the steps in more detail.
+where ${\rm image}(\phi)$ is the set of all possible outputs of the mapping $\phi$.
+The consistency condition~\eqref{eq:consistency} guarantees that only $y\in {\rm image}(\phi)$ can appear as measurements results of the qudit circuit, and the obtained bit strings $(\phi^{-1}(y^{(1)}),\ldots,\phi^{-1}(y^{(N)}))$ are indistinguishable from ones that can be obtained with a qubit-based processor.
+The set of bitstrings $(\phi^{-1}(y^{(1)}),\ldots,\phi^{-1}(y^{(N)}))$ together with the supporting information is the final output of our approach.
+One can see that from the viewpoint of classical processing, the most challenging is the qudit-based transpilation stage.
+We discuss it in detail below.

-{\bf Qudit-based traspilation}.
-In contrast to the standard qubit transpilation, where the input circuit is decomposed into native gates according to known qubit decompositions (see e.g. Ref.~\cite{Barenco1995}), in the qudit case, the set of tools that can be used for transpilation is much more reach.
-This fact is related to a variety of different mappings between qubits and qudits spaces, which are not of the same efficiency from the viewpoint of the required total number of operations.

-Let us formalize aforementioned approaches to quantum computing with qudits.
-The first method~\cite{Kessel1999,Kessel2000,Kessel2002,Kiktenko2015,Kiktenko20152}, employs the qudit state $d$-dimensional space for storing several qubits.
-In this case a qudit is assigned with several qubits and the following correspondence is used: